Representing the Disciplinary Structure of Physics: A Comparative Evaluation of Graph and Text Embedding Methods: Data and Methods

 \subsubsection{Evaluating hierarchical disciplinary structure}

 We then evaluate whether the embeddings can capture the hierarchical structure of PACS.
 We do this in two ways.
 First, we check whether papers of more specific subcategories are closer to one another, compared to papers of general subcategories.
 Intuitively, sets of papers of a same general topic ``cover'' more material than sets of papers of a more specific topic.
-We consider each PACS code at each level.
-At the highest level, there are 10 PACS codes (00--90) each corresponding to a general physics category such as particle physics, nuclear physics, etc. Each succeeding level then corresponds to a more specific subtopic.
-Below is an example of a six-digit PACS code: \textbf{61.30.Jf}.
-The first level, \textbf{6}, or \textbf{60}, corresponds to ``the structural, mechanical, and thermal properties of condensed matter''.
-The second level, \textbf{61}, then represents ``crystallography'' and ``solid or liquid structures''.
-The third level, \textbf{61.30}, refers to ``liquid crystals''.
-Finally, the fourth or lowest level, \textbf{61.30.Jf}, refers to ``defects in liquid crystals''.
 We want to check whether each succeeding PACS level has smaller and smaller variability among its constituent papers.
 We do this using a measure inspired by the radius of gyration (ROG), or the root mean square distance of an object's parts to its center of mass.
 In our case, we measure the root mean square cosine distance of each vector, to the centroid or average of these vectors:

 where $C$ is the PACS code of interest, $\mathbf{x}$ a vector representation of a paper in $C$, $\mathbf{\Bar{x}}$ the centroid of all vectors in $C$, and $\cos(\mathbf{a},\mathbf{b})$ the cosine similarity between vectors $\mathbf{a}$ and $\mathbf{b}$.
 We calculate the ROG of each PACS code at each of the 4 levels.
 We then get the distribution of ROG values at each level.
 To confirm whether each finer level has smaller or larger ROG values, we perform a one-sample Wilcoxon signed-rank text~\parencites{wilcoxonIndividualComparisonsRanking1945}{conover1999practical} to test the null hypothesis that the median ROG distribution of a PACS level is greater than or equal to the median ROG distribution of the next lower PACS level.